Documentation

 <!-- .slide: data-state="standard" -->

-## Documentation purpose types
+## Documentation types

 Documentation can have different purposes: